Repatriation of radioactive waste from reprocessing

 No return shipments to Gorleben

-When the Site Selection Act was passed by a large majority in the German Bundestag in 2013, the legislator also amended the Atomic Energy Act: Pursuant to Section 9a, paragraph 2a of the Atomic Energy Act, since 1 January 2014, the energy suppliers have been responsible for ensuring that any remaining from will be taken back and stored at intermediate storage facilities close to the site.
+When the Site Selection Act was passed by a large majority in the German Bundestag in 2013, the legislator also amended the Atomic Energy Act: Pursuant to Section 9a, paragraph 2a of the Atomic Energy Act, since 1 January 2014, the energy suppliers have been responsible for ensuring that any remaining radioactive waste from reprocessing will be taken back and stored at intermediate storage facilities close to the site.

 Stand: 2024.12.20